What will I study?

 Topics in Biomedical Engineering and Business (pass/fail)

-Students chose two level 7 master’s modules offered by the Department of Bioengineering or the Business School, based on relevance to their specific research project.
+Students choose four level 7 master’s modules offered by the Department of Bioengineering based on relevance to their specific research project

-The research project makes up a little under 80% of your degree and provides an opportunity to demonstrate your advanced knowledge, write extensively on an emerging research theme and apply your developing entrepreneurial skills.
+The research project makes up 78% of the degree and provides an opportunity to demonstrate advanced knowledge, write extensively on an emerging research theme and apply developing entrepreneurial skills.

 There are four assessed components:

-Successful applicants will be contacted by the course director in the summer before the programme starts to discuss project allocations.
-Students will have input into project selection but available projects vary from year to year.
+Successful applicants will be contacted by the course director in the summer before the programme starts to discuss project allocations, with students having input into project selection.
+Available projects vary from year to year.